 - to give you the control and support you through the process to make your own decisions and choices.

 HELP is a private and confidential sexual violence support service.
-They have a drop-in service on the first and third Wednesday of every month, on level 3 of the Kate Edger Building, City Campus.
+They have a drop-in service every week during the semester, on level 3 of the Kate Edger Building, City Campus.
 You can also call them 24/7 on 0800 623 1700.

 If you are living in one of the University’s halls of residence and want to talk to someone, you can contact your resident manager or coordinator, or your resident advisor (RA).

 Additional information about Pastoral Care available in halls of residence can be found here.